filamentphp/filamentphp.com/README.md

 twitter_url: https://twitter.com/danjharrin
 ---

-Your bio should be written here.
+Your bio should be written in Markdown here.
 In the future, we may introduce an Author page where people can see your contributions, so feel free to write a little about yourself.
+Please check the grammar and spelling of this description, preferably using [Grammarly](https://www.grammarly.com).
+It should be in full sentences.
 ```

 - The `slug` should match the current filename.